deanna-miller/test-mirroring/Readme.md

 * 1.1.8 -- Updated fields in the Policy Summary Template and in the Policy Status to include value_format: "#,##0.00" and also to add labels and view labels.
 * 1.1.9 -- Updated PolicyLevelSummary Template to use coalesce on ceded amounts in Select stmt.
 Changed last query table from policyreinsurancesummarystats to policysummarystats.
 Removed annualstatementlinecd,productname,policytypecd,policygroupcd, and changed providercd to producercd.
 * 1.1.10 -- Remove LookML fields not in iic-qa database.
 BI-979 has word document with removed fields.
 Change systemid to use number instead of int.
+* 1.1.11 -- Added report period month to the Policies Rewewing in 90 Days report, also renamed the inforcechange field name